nickp10/mcubed-lineup-insight-data/README.md

 * `projectedFloor?: number` - Optionally specifies the projected floor for the player.
 * `projectedPoints?: number` - Optionally specifies the projected points for the player.
 * `recentAveragePoints?: number` - Optionally specifies the average number of points the player has scored recently.
-* `seasonAveragePoints?: number` - Optionally specifies the average number of poitns the player has scored on the season.
+* `seasonAveragePoints?: number` - Optionally specifies the average number of points the player has scored on the season.

 Developer Setup
 ----